 In photodynamic therapy, a person gets a shot of a drug that is sensitive to a special type of light.
 The drug stays in cancer cells longer than it stays in healthy cells.
 Then, the doctor directs light from a laser or other source at the cancer cells.
 The light changes the drug to a substance that kills the cancer cells.

-National Cancer Institute.
-Types of Treatment. www.cancer.gov/about-cancer/treatment/types.
-Accessed August 31, 2015.
+National Cancer Institute website.
+Types of cancer treatment. www.cancer.gov/about-cancer/treatment/types.
+Accessed March 10, 2022.